johndatserakis/koa-vue-notes-api/readme.md

 ```

+#### Note
+You'll need to make sure you have redis running (for the rate-limiter).
+I use homebrew.
+You can follow [this](https://medium.com/@petehouston/install-and-config-redis-on-mac-os-x-via-homebrew-eb8df9a4f298) guide.
+After installing and running redis, you should be able to enter `redis-cli ping` into a terminal and get `PONG` back.

 ## General Information

 This backend is part of a pair of projects that serve a simple notes app.
 I chose a notes app because it gives you a good look at the different techniques used in both the frontend and backend world.
 What's really cool is these projects feature a fully fleshed-out user login/signup/forgot/reset authentication system using JWT.